scio-labs/polkadotjs-simple-scripts/README.md

 **Run a script:**

 > [!NOTE]
-> These commands will run a TypeScript script directly using `ts-node`.
+> These commands will run a TypeScript script directly using [`tsx`](https://github.com/privatenumber/tsx).
 Alternatively, you can build the TypeScript files and run the JavaScript output using `node`.

 ```bash
 pnpm run script traverse-events-at-block